ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 - Complex: Rollout issues that are very manual and includes a lot of checkboxes (including non-relevant checkboxes).
   Engineers often don't use these issues, which tend to become stale and forgotten over time.
-- Not very transparent: Feature flag changes are logged in several places which makes it unclear where to look to understand the latest feature flag state changes.
+- Not very transparent: Feature flag changes are logged in several places far from the rollout issue, which makes it hard to understand the latest feature flag state.
 - Far from production processes: Rollout issues are created in the `gitlab-org/gitlab` project (far from the production issue tracker).
 - There is no consistent path to rolling out feature flags: we leave to the judgement of the